onnx/onnx-mlir/docs/Dialects/krnl.md

 Krnl a MemRef from within another MemRef starting at a specific offset.

-    Retreieves a MemRef from within another MemRef:
+    Retrieves a MemRef from within another MemRef:

 ```
     "krnl.getref"(%memref, %offset)